 This course requires you to combine your knowledge of business concepts from multiple courses with primary source documents to complete a comprehensive strategic analysis for a specific company.

-- Use Business Insights Global to search for your company.
+- Use Business Insights Global and search for your company.

 - Read the Company Histories Section.